Happy Cinco de Mayo!

 This is a weird one.

-Imagine Swiss people would celebrate a battle that one of their neighboring countries had won.
-And it wasn’t even an “important” one (historians chill out, I mean it wasn’t bringing them independence or anything).
+Imagine Swiss people celebrating a battle that one of their neighboring countries had won.
+And it wasn’t even an “important” one (historians chill out, I mean it didn’t bring them independence or anything).
 I honestly think that Americans just love Mexican food and drinks and found a good enough reason to celebrate this holiday to allow them to eat/drink even more of it on one specific day (and I do totally GET IT, I LOVE MEXICO and its culture and food too).
 But let me elaborate on the topic a little more.